youngsfamilyphone/nest-manager/.github/ISSUE_TEMPLATE.md

 ## Verify the following before opening an issue:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
+- [ ] You followed the Nest Developer documentation here?
+[Nest Developer Account Creation](https://cdn.rawgit.com/tonesto7/nest-manager/master/Documents/html/Create_Dev_Account.html)
 - [ ] That _OAuth_ is Enabled for the SmartApp under the IDE.
-- [ ] The SmartApp and Device are using the latest version.
+- [ ] The SmartApps and *_ALL_* (5) Devices Handlers are using the latest code available.
-- [ ] You have reviewed the Readme for potential fixes.
+- [ ] You have reviewed the [NST Manager Wiki](http://thingsthataresmart.wiki/index.php?title=NST_Manager) for potential fixes.
-- [ ] That the Device Types have been _Published for You_.
+- [ ] That ALL SmartApps and Device Handlers have been _Published for You_ in the IDE.

 ## About Your Setup:
 * How many Thermostats?:
 * How many Protects?
+* How many Cameras?
-* Are you Using the Nest Presence Device?
+* Using the Nest Presence Device?
+* Using the Nest Weather Device?
 * iOS or Android?:
 * Mobile App Version: